stg-tud/jdeopt/README.md

 Download [openjdk-8-src-b132-03_mar_2014.zip](http://download.java.net/openjdk/jdk8/).

 Setup two identical build environments for OpenJDK.
-One of the two builds serves as the unmodified reference implementation, the other one we use for modifications\n On our machine, we used "C:\OpenJDK\openjdk" for the original code, and "C:\OpenJDK\openjdkmod" for the other one.
+One of the two builds serves as the unmodified reference implementation, the other one we use for modifications\n On our machine, we used
+`C:\OpenJDK\openjdk` for the original code, and `C:\OpenJDK\openjdkmod` for the other one.

-Build the two copies of OpenJDK (run configure and "make all" for each of the two).
+Build the two copies of OpenJDK (run configure and `make all` for each of the two).
 In the following, we will refer to the build output directories as BUILDPATH, and MODBUILDPATH, respectively.
-On our machine, the paths are "C:\OpenJDK\openjdk\build\windows-x86_64-normal-server-release" and "C:\OpenJDK\openjdkmod\build\windows-x86_64-normal-server-release".
+On our machine, the paths are `C:\OpenJDK\openjdk\build\windows-x86_64-normal-server-release` and `C:\OpenJDK\openjdkmod\build\windows-x86_64-normal-server-release`.

 ### 1 Locating shortcuts

-Extract BUILDPATH\images\j2re-image\lib\rt.jar to a folder of your choice.
-We will refer to this folder as RTPATH.
+Extract `BUILDPATH\images\j2re-image\lib\rt.jar` to a folder of your choice.
+We will refer to this folder as `RTPATH`.
 Build SecurityCheckFinder.
-Run SecurityCheckFinder by providing RTPATH as command line argument and store its output.
-In the configuration we provided for SecurityCheckFinder, it will simply read all .class files in RTPATH and search them for method calls, conditionals, and throw-statements.
+Run SecurityCheckFinder by providing `RTPATH` as command line argument and store its output.
+In the configuration we provided for SecurityCheckFinder, it will simply read all .class files in `RTPATH` and search them for method calls, conditionals, and throw-statements.
 Its output contains all findings in an XML structure.
-Search XML structure for calls to sun.reflect.Reflection.getCallerClass and java.lang.SecurityManager.getClassContext to get a list of candidate methods that may or may not contain a shortcut.
+Search XML structure for calls to `sun.reflect.Reflection.getCallerClass` and `java.lang.SecurityManager.getClassContext` to get a list of candidate methods that may or may not contain a shortcut.
 We used the following XQuery:

 ```
 let $calls := for $i in entries/call